“Away with this Man and release to us Barabbas” – who had been thrown into prison for a certain rebellion made in the city, and for murder.

 Luke 23:18-19

 The insurrectionists sat in their cells as they awaited their fate.
 They, who had once taken pleasure in creating chaos and fear, were now the ones who trembled for what was to come.
-Instinctively, they kept rubbing their hands and feet before the Roman spikes would be driven through them.
+Instinctively, they rubbed their hands and feet before the Roman spikes would be driven through them.

-They had passed by hundreds, maybe thousands of crosses in their lifetimes, and had laughed, hurled insults, and spit upon the dying.
+They had passed by hundreds, maybe thousands of crosses in their lifetimes and had laughed, hurled insults, and spit upon the dying.
 But now, it was their turn.
-Their lives full of crime, rebellion, and terrorizing, had finally caught up with them.
-Torture, humiliation, and Hell were now their destinies.
+Their lives, full of crime, rebellion, and terrorizing, had finally caught up with them.
+Torture, humiliation, and Hell were now before them.

-Barabbas heard the jailer unlock the cells of his two murderous friends.
-He heard the hardened men resist, cry, and curse, as they were led out to the Praetorium for sentencing.
+Barabbas heard the jailer unlock the two cells of his murderous friends.
+He heard the hardened men resist, cry, and curse as they were sent to the Praetorium for sentencing.
 The key turned in his lock now, and the soldiers lunged into the cell and grabbed him by his chains.

 On the balcony, Barabbas saw Pilate and another prisoner they called Jesus, beaten and bloodied, standing across from him.
 He heard the chanting of the crowd below, “Crucify him!
 Crucify him!”
 He was sure the chanting was for him.